GeoNet/Actions/README.md

 STATUS: stable

-Trigger a `terraform plan` (and optionally `terraform apply`) against Terraform located in the repo, starting at the repo root.
+Trigger a `terraform plan` (and optionally `terraform apply`) against Terraform located in the repo, starting at the repo root

 Example: